Agent Management

 Managing Ledger Cache

-As an Aries decentralized identity agent, lots of read requests to the ledger to retrieve immutable data are performed.
+As a decentralized identity agent, lots of read requests to ledgers to retrieve immutable data are performed.
 These read requests can be costly depending on the reception of nodes on the ledger network.
 To help reduce this cost, the agent features APIs to help management the caching of these ledger read requests.
 As mentioned above, the agent configuration contains a field to turn on or off caching of immutable ledger data.
 By default, caching is turned on.

 If caching is being used, you can clear the cache at your own discretion via the clearLedgerCache API.
 This API will succeed regardless of whether any cache was cleared or not.